elmish/Elmish.WPF/README.md

 FAQ
 ---

-#### Static views?
+#### Static views in MVU?
 Isn’t that just a half-baked solution that only exists due to a lack of better alternatives?

 Not at all! 🙂